kdruken/nci-checker/README.md

 The default number of python multiprocesses is np = 8 but will automatically detect if less are needed.
 To specify a larger number use the ‘--np’ option followed by desired number.

-**To save reports:**
+**To save detailed reports:**

-Add the `--log` or `--brief` flags.
-The `--log` will append the report with the CF and metadata information from each individual file scanned while `--brief` will save just the summary report.
+By default a brief summary report is saved but the `--log` option will append the CF and metadata information from each individual file.

 `$ python nci-checker.py --dir <directory> --log`